 - Part II: The Seven Core Competencies and the Coda of Love

 - Part I: How it came to be - the research

 - Group Process - What will we take away, what do we wish to share, what questions remain

-Accommodations: If attendees have special needs that may require additional assistance, or are experiencing financial need and would like to discuss reduced admission, please let us know within two weeks of the event.
+Financial Need: If you are experiencing financial need and would like to discuss reduced admission, please let us know within two weeks of the event.

 Participants: This event is designed for graduate level students in mental health and all mental health professionals from introductory to advanced levels.
 The presentation is geared for clinicians who wish to advance their knowledge and expand their skill base in psychodynamic clinical work.

 Directions: Click here(link is external) for a map to the Laurelhurst Community Center.

 Refund Policy: Refunds less a $15 administrative fee will be given up until two weeks before the event.

 Program Committee: Erin Carruth, MA, LMHC, Chair.
 Cheryl Henry, MA, LMHC.
 Deb Gruber, MA, LMHC.
 John Allemand, PhD, LICSW.